Epsilon Command Line Flags ||

-- Epsilon's help file communicates with a running
+- Epsilon's WinHelp file communicates with a running

-copy of Epsilon so it can display current key bindings or variable
+copy of 32-bit Epsilon so it can display current key bindings or

-values and let you modify variables from the help file.
-It uses this
+variable values and let you modify variables from the help file.
+It

-- Epsilon for Windows uses this file to help create
+- The Epsilon for Windows installer uses this file

 - Epsilon for Windows includes this Developer